usnistgov/OSCAL/docs/tutorials/profile/Profile-SelectSpecific Tutorial.md

 **Prerequisite:** [Profile-SelectAll Tutorial](./Profile-SelectAll%20Tutorial.md)

-We introduced in the [Profile-SelectAll Tutorial](./Profile-SelectAll%20Tutorial.md) the `OSCAL Profile` and highlighed that "OSCAL Profiles can be based on one or more catalogs of controls, or on other OSCAL Profiles."
+We introduced the `OSCAL Profile` in the [Profile-SelectAll Tutorial](./Profile-SelectAll%20Tutorial.md), and the reader is referred to the [part 1 tutorial](./Profile-SelectAll%20Tutorial.md) for the overlapping information, such as the `metadata` and the `back-matter`.

-In this tutorial we will discuss the formating in OSCAL of the a *profile* that contains a subset of controls existing in the [Profile SelectAll Sample](./Profile-SelectAll%20Sample.md).
+In this tutorial we will only discuss two approaches of formatting in OSCAL a *profile* that contains a subset of controls existing in the [Catalog Sample](../catalog/Catalog%20Sample.md), focusing exclusively on the selection of the controls.

 ##	Formatting the Profile into an OSCAL Profile

-The OSCAL Model supports representation of a *profile* in either XML or JSON.
-This tutorial describes the formatting of such *profile* in XML.
+Even though the `OSCAL Profile model` supports representation of a *profile* in either XML or JSON, this tutorial focuses only on the XML representation of the *profile*.

 ###	Profile Catalog Model

-For the sake of brevity, the formating of the `metadata`, will not discuss again in this tutorial.
-The redear is referred to the [Profile-SelectAll Tutorial](./Profile-SelectAll%20Tutorial.md), section ** Profile's Metadata**.

-We will illustrate in this tutorial 2 distinct approached of generating this new [Profile-SelectSpecific%20Sample.md](./Profile-SelectAll%20Sample.md):
+The 2 distinct approaches of generating this new [Profile-SelectSpecific%20Sample.md](./Profile-SelectAll%20Sample.md) are focusing on:

-- by including all the controls using the same approach described in the [Profile-SelectAll Tutorial](./Profile-SelectAll%20Tutorial.md) and then excluding explicitly the controls that are not needed.
+1. including all the controls using the same approach described in the [Profile-SelectAll Tutorial](./Profile-SelectAll%20Tutorial.md) and then excluding explicitly the controls that are not needed.
-- by explicitly including only the desired controls.
+1. explicitly including only the desired controls.

 #### Method 1